|Project head:||Marita Thomas (WIAS), Timm John (FU)|

 - Poster: A. ZAFFERI, Flows of concentrated suspensions in geosciences.
 Berlin Dresden Prague Würzburg Workshop "Mathematics of Continuum Mechanics'', November 29 - 30, 2018.

 - Talk: A. ZAFFERI, Regularity results for a thermodynamically consistent non-isothermal Cahn-Hilliard model.
-Summer School "Dissipative Dynamical Systems and Applications'', University of Modena, Department of Physics, Informatics and Mathematics, September 6, 2018.
+Summer School "Dissipative Dynamical Systems and Applications'', University of Modena, September 6, 2018.

 - Invited Talk: M. THOMAS, Gradient structures for flow of concentrated suspensions.
 The 12th AIMS Conference on Dynamical Systems, Differential Equations and Applications, Special Session 18 "Emergence and Dynamics of Patterns in Nonlinear Partial Differential Equations and Related Fields", National Taiwan University, July 7, 2018.